 Yields fall as yield curve control remains in question

-CHICAGO, June 11 (Reuters) - U.S. Treasury yields continued their downward trajectory on Thursday, with the longer end of the curve falling harder as the market pondered whether the Federal Reserve would turn to yield curve control in the coming months.
+CHICAGO, June 11 (Reuters) - U.S. Treasury yields continued their downward trajectory on Thursday amid uncertainty over whether the Federal Reserve would turn to yield curve control in the coming months, while the prospect of negative interest rates seeped back into the market.

 On Wednesday, Fed Chairman Jerome Powell said policymakers had a full discussion about employing yield curve controls, but for now would continue with the Fed's current level of purchases of Treasury bonds and mortgage-backed securities.